 Laying down our little kingdoms to embrace a bigger kingdom vision

 In order to embrace a larger Kingdom vision, we will probably have to let go of something we’re holding onto.
 It could be some of our best leaders, or perhaps a vision we deeply cherish.
 We’ll definitely need to try some new things along the way.
 And we have to learn to recognize what God is doing especially when it looks different than we’ve come to expect.

 What might it mean for you and I to more fully embrace a larger kingdom perspective in each of our unique contexts?

-This article originally appeared here, and is used by permission.
+This article originally about mission drift appeared here, and is used by permission.
 Expand your imagination for multiplication.
 Learn more about church planting with the Vineyard Movement in this free eBook that covers the different models, methods, and people that make up Vineyard Churches.
 You can find other great church-planting resources at Multiply Vineyard.